 Public service announcements that claim to be about “preventing teen pregnancy” are more frequently about shaming and stigmatizing young parents.
 This is not a way to encourage young people to take control of their reproductive lives, and it’s certainly not a way to support young families.

 Nor is it a way to support teenagers who are negotiating complicated interpersonal terrain and making difficult decisions.
 These ads are about getting teenagers to do what we want, not helping them figure out what’s best for them.
 They caricature the actual lives of teenagers and make early parenthood into a comical boogeyman.
 Moreover, they send a clear message to the teenagers that do get pregnant: “you’re a slut/idiot and your life is over.”
-This is not good for young parents and it sets them up to fail.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+This is not good for young parents and it sets them up to fail.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.